-Reddit has limited options in ad placements has a community fighting viciously against most branded content.
-Instagram reaching a female group, Tiktok and others jumping deeper into the teen and child category.
-Twitch is the perfect place to reach passionate young men with a lot of buying power.
+Reddit has limited options in ad placements and a community fighting viciously against most branded content.
+Pinterest reaches a majority female group.
+Tiktok and others jumping deeper into the teen and child category.
+Twitch is the perfect place to reach excitable young men with a lot of buying power.

-Highly engaged audiences.
+Highly engaged audiences

 Twitch viewers are highly engaged with the platform.
 There is an incredible amount of interaction between viewers and streamers, discussions amongst viewers themselves and conversations that carry well into mainstream news and other social platforms.
 This is a huge benefit to brands, who hope to maximize their reach and potential for acquisitions.

 They make surveys about the certain aspects of their streams to gain insight and have the viewers participate.
 They also do streams where they play the games together with and or against their viewers.
-These types of things are always engaging and rewarding for the participants.
+These types of things are engaging and create a human connection for the participants.

 Another way is by making donations engaging.
 When someone donates money to a streamer.
-The streamer then reads out the donation text to the stream or has an automated bot read it out.
+The streamer will read out the donation text to the stream or has an automated bot read it out.
 The donation does not go unnoticed.
 The guaranteed reaction from the streamer creates an initiative for people to engage more.

-The individual identity creates also a certain reputation of the viewers on Twitch.
+The individual identity creates also a certain reputation of the viewers on the platform.
 People love spreading their message and displaying their community.
 Viewers create engaging discussions within the streams and their own created content.

 This number is expected to grow to 1.8 billion by 2022.
 Esports is breaking more and more into the mainstream, with the potential of being an Olympic sport one day.
 They have reached a point where they are selling out massive stadiums, soon adding the 25,000 seat Arthur Ashe Stadium in New York City to the list.

 Building influencer marketing campaigns on Twitch can be daunting.
 While it is a world dominated by nuanced terms and tight-knit communities, breaking in could work wonders for your brand.
-Little as it is known, Twitch viewers seem to be much more responsive to branded content than you might expect
+Little as it is known, Twitch viewers seem to be much more responsive to branded content than you might expect.